4-Month Sleep Regression: Your Survival Guide Is Here

 baby laying in crib

-Before, she’d fall asleep and almost immediately enter a deep stage of sleep.
-That’s why you were able to bring your sleeping newborn into a noisy restaurant or transfer her from your arms to her bassinet without her stirring.
+Before, they’d fall asleep and almost immediately enter a deep stage of sleep.
+That’s why you were able to bring your sleeping newborn into a noisy restaurant or transfer them from your arms to a bassinet without a problem.

-Now, it takes your baby more time before reaching those deeper stages of sleep, so it’s more difficult to get her to fall asleep and stay asleep.
-She’s also developing more mature sleep cycles.
+Now, it takes your baby more time before reaching those deeper stages of sleep, so it’s more difficult to get them to fall asleep and stay asleep.
+They’re also developing more mature sleep cycles.

-This means that every hour or two she briefly wakes before (hopefully) returning to sleep.
+This means that every hour or two, your little one briefly wakes before (hopefully) returning to sleep.

-The problem is, if your baby is used to being held, fed, or rocked to sleep up to this point, she’s going to expect you to do those same things to help her return to sleep when she wakes throughout the night.
+The problem is, if your baby is used to being held, fed, or rocked to sleep up to this point, they’re going to expect you to do those same things to help them return to sleep when they wake throughout the night.

 In addition to your baby’s maturing sleep cycles, months 3 to 5 often bring about other changes that can interfere with sleep, such as: